oneconcern/datamon/README.md

 ;:a;b:c
 ```

-expresses something like a Python map
+expresses something like a Python `dict`

 ```python
 {'a': True, 'b' : 'c'}